 If you add an extension to your system, you can probably use Copy Settings (#399) to copy the settings of an existing extension.
-If you wish to further adjust a new extension's settings, see "Customizing Extensions" earlier in this chapter.
+If you wish to further adjust a new extension's settings, see "Customizing Extensions" on page 2-6.